Terstegge/tinyUSBpp/README.md

   working directory to it.
 * Set your PICO_SDK_PATH or uncomment and change the related line in the CMakeLists.txt
-* Call 'cmake ..' and 'make'
+* Run 'cmake ..' and 'make'
 * Copy the generated UF2 file to the RPi Pico - thats it!

-Please report if you encounter any problems using the examples!
+Please report any problems!

 ## TODOs